mebusy/notes/dev_notes/DeepLearning.md

 Dropout is one of the most important techniques to emerge in the last few years.
 It the dropout doesn't work for you, you should probably be using a bigger network.

+---

+When you evaluate the network that's been trained with drop out, you obvioulsy no longer want this randomness.